 Traction pulls us closer towards the things we want out of life, while distraction pushes us further away from meaning and fulfillment.

 This book is all about prioritizing traction and removing distraction.
 Eyal outlines a simple way to separate your life into three separate domains and create a schedule using your values as a north star.

-If you have a suspicion that the way you’re spending your time is making you feel empty inside, then this book will help you live life on your terms.
+If you have a suspicion that the way you’re spending your time is making you feel empty inside, then this book will help you be more intentional.

 #10 – Stumbling on Happiness by Daniel Gilbert